esamattis/angry-caching-proxy/README.md

 download gigabytes of .deb packages for each machine.
 With Angry Caching Proxy the packages are downloaded once and then served instantly from the cache.

-When doing distributed builds it might hard to share local disk caches.
+When doing distributed builds it might be hard to share local disk caches.

 Just speeding up your local `bundle install` runs.